matloff/fastLinearAlgebra/README.md

 Now we will in turn build matrix-matrix multiplication by using matrix-vector multiplication as the base.

-> The matrix-matrix product is a new matrix having the same number of
+> The matrix-matrix product MQ is a new matrix having the same number of
-> rows as M and the same number of columns as Q.
+> rows as M and the same number of columns as Q.  The j<sup>th</sup>
-> The j<sup>th</sup> column of a matrix-matrix product MQ is the product
+> column of a matrix-matrix product MQ is the matrix-vector product
 > of M with the j<sup>th</sup> column of Q.

 In R: